Lukas Britschgi

 Lukas Britschgi (born 17 February 1998) is a Swiss figure skater.
-He is the 2025 European champion, 2023 European bronze medalist, a two-time Grand Prix medalist, a four-time ISU Challenger Series medalist (including gold at the 2023 Warsaw Cup), and a five-time Swiss national champion (2019–20, 2022, 2024–25).
-He represented Switzerland at the 2022 Winter Olympics.
-He is the 2025 European Figure Skating Champion in men's singles and is the first Swiss man to win the title since 1947.
+He is the 2025 European champion, 2023 European bronze medalist, a two-time Grand Prix medalist, an eight-time ISU Challenger Series medalist (including gold at the 2023 Warsaw Cup), and a six-time Swiss national champion (2019–20, 2022, 2024–26).

+He represented Switzerland at the 2022 and the 2026 Winter Olympics.

+Britschgi is the first Swiss man to win the European Championships title since 1947.

 Personal life

 Britschgi was born on February 17, 1998, in Schaffhausen, Switzerland.
 Coming from a family of athletes, Britschgi's mother is a former competitive ice dancer and his brother is a soccer player.

 Britschgi is bilingual, able to communicate in German and English fluently.

 His figure skating idol is Stéphane Lambiel.
 In addition to figure skating, Britschgi also enjoys playing tennis.

 Career

 Early career

 Britschgi began figure skating in 2005 at six or seven years old, having been introduced to the sport by his mother, who as a figure skating coach, would bring Britschgi and his brother to the rink while their father was at work.

 Initially skating only for fun, he did not decide to become a competitive figure skater until around the age of fourteen.

 He debuted at the 2014–15 Swiss Junior Championships, where he won the silver medal.